kusterjs/CCAMS-server/README.md

 * aircraft position
 * the controller connection type

-The server will identify the next available transponder code based on the airport (1st priority) and FIR (2nd priority) transponder code list, excluding:
+The server will identify the next available transponder code (ascending in the matching code range) based on the airport (1st priority) and FIR (2nd priority) transponder code list, excluding:
 * any non-discrete (ending with 00) codes
-* any code already used by a pilot on the network
+* any code already used by a pilot on the network (using the VATSIM JSON snapshot)
-* any code already used and detected by a plugin user
+* any code already used reported by an incoming request
-* any code assigned to an aircraft and detected by a plugin user
+* any code assigned to an aircraft and reported by an incoming request

-If the aiport and FIR transponder codes are all exhausted, or if no matching entry in any of these lists can be found, a random transponder code outside the preferential range will be used.
+For departing aircraft, the [VATSpy](https://github.com/vatsimnetwork/vatspy-data-project) will be used to determine the FIR range if no airport range is defined.
+If the aiport and FIR transponder codes are all exhausted or if no matching entry in any of these lists can be found, a random transponder code outside the preferential range will be used.

 ## Changes / Improvements / Reports